ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/multipage-website.md

    ![Random space facts open in a Firefox browser window.](./images/multipage-website/website-open-in-firefox.png)

    Try clicking the link to the about page.
-You should be able to browse between the pages no problem.
+You should be able to browse between the pages with no problem.

 ## Publish to IPNS

 :::tip This step is optional
-This step is optional, but gives you some valuable insight into how IPNS and IPFS work together.
+This step is optional but gives you some valuable insight into how IPNS and IPFS work together.
 :::

 Using CIDs to get content is great; it means that the user always gets the content that they want.
-But what if the user doesn't know _what_ they're looking for, and just wants the _latest_ version of that content?
+But what if the user doesn't know _what_ they're looking for and just wants the _latest_ version of that content?
 This is where IPNS comes in handy.

-Instead of sharing the CID of your website, you publish the root CID of your website to IPNS, and then share the _key_ you get from IPNS.
+Instead of sharing the CID of your website, you publish the root CID of your website to IPNS and then share the _key_ you get from IPNS.

 1. Open a terminal window, and navigate to where your multi-page project is saved:

-    ```shell
+    "`shell
     cd ~/Code/random-planet-facts
     ```

 1. Double check that this project has been added to IPFS by running `ipfs add -r .`:

-    ```shell
+    "`shell
     ipfs add -r .

     > added QmP4KNjSaVCR3jTxi8nsMq3DDqGyVUXyc5vfij31J3B3vr multi-page-first-step/about.html